What was your inspiration?

 What are you working on now?

 I’ve just finished working at MUSA and have relocated to Europe.
+I’m very interested in working in different destinations.
 I’m in talks with people in Florida, Malaysia, and the Maldives.
-It’s fascinating because each place has very different conditions and the works would evolve very differently according to the location.
+It’s fascinating because each place has very different conditions and the works would evolve very differently according to location.

 One of my aims is to advance the technology and research that allows more marine life to colonise the sculptures and create works that are more interactive for visitors.
 I’m currently devising some installations that start on land and then go into the sea.
 I’m also doing some pieces that rise out of the water so people can dive off them and others with lights so people can scuba dive at night.

-I have plenty of ideas, which I can't reveal yet, but at this moment in time I’ve just begun an exciting project off the coast of Lanzarote.
-The crystal blue Atlantic waters surrounding the island are home to a completely different marine ecosystem and the project will discuss the topic of climate change and migration.
+I’ve plenty of ideas, which I can’t reveal yet, but at this moment in time I’ve just begun a exciting project off the coast of Lanzarote in the Canary Islands.
+The crystal blue Atlantic waters surrounding the island are home to a completely different marine ecosystem and the large scale project will discuss the topic of climate change and migration.
 It is supported by the Achenbach Art Foundation and the regional government.